voluntarily/vly2/README.md

 Support education and innovation in New Zealand Schools with industry experts and volunteers in the classrooms

-# How to join the Voluntari.ly community
+# How to join the Voluntarily community
 You don't need permission to help - its open.

 This is an open source project and you are welcome to contribute at any level you feel comfortable.